adeola2020-git/ec2-customvpc-terraform/README.md

-# Provision an Amazon EC2 instance in a custom VPC using Terraform
+# Provision an Amazon EC2 instance in a custom VPC using Terraform   .....to be completed soon!!!

 Project Description